HackBrexit/MinistersUnderTheInfluence/README.md

 The aim of [Ministers: Under the Influence](https://www.youtube.com/watch?v=bVbTzTd2ZRs) is to unearth public-but-obscure ministerial data and make it readily available and visually friendly to a common user.
 We hope to use the project to track spheres of influence within ministerial meetings to encourage transparency in policy-making.

-We hope this will help concerned citizens and activists alike get the ful picture of what interests their government is representing.
+We hope this will help concerned citizens and activists alike get the full picture of whose interests their government is representing.

 # Want to get involved?